Types of Life Insurance Policies. How to Choose Wisely.

 |Policy loans allowed||Yes||Yes||Yes|

 Universal Life is very similar to whole life but it has a flexible premium not a level premium.
 There is a death benefit based on the coverage purchased.
-Like whole life, there is a cash value component.
+Like whole life, this is a cash value insurance policy.
 The difference is that Universal Life provides more options and flexibility than a whole life policy does.
 Index universal life policies can build up more cash value growth than any other type of policy as you can earn an uncapped interest rate on your cash value account.

 Universal life offers flexible premium payments that allow an insured the ability to miss payments without lapsing the policy (provided there is adequate cash value).